William Smith (patriot)

-William Smith (December 1, 1746 – September 3, 1787) was a captain of the minutemen of Lincoln, Province of Massachusetts Bay, during the battles of Lexington and Concord, which began the American Revolutionary War.
+William Smith (December 1, 1746 – September 3, 1787) was a captain of the minute men of Lincoln, Province of Massachusetts Bay, on April 19, 1775, during the battles that began the American Revolutionary War.

 Smith's home, today known as the Captain William Smith House, still stands on North County Road, beside Battle Road, in Minute Man National Historical Park.
 It was there, in the early hours of April 19, 1775, that he was alerted to the impending passage of British troops en route to nearby Concord.

 Early life

-Smith was born in 1746 in Charlestown, Province of Massachusetts Bay, to Revd.
+Smith was born in 1746 in Weymouth, Province of Massachusetts Bay, to Revd.
 William Smith (1707–1783) and Elizabeth (née Quincy) Smith.
 He was the only brother of Abigail Adams, wife of future second president of the United States John Adams.
 On his mother's side, he was descended from the Quincy family, a well-known political family in the Massachusetts colony.
 Also through his mother, he was a cousin of Dorothy Quincy, who was married to John Hancock.
 Smith was also the great-grandson of John Norton, founding pastor of Old Ship Church in Hingham, Massachusetts, the only remaining 17th-century Puritan meetinghouse in Massachusetts.